MEPs support animal welfare, but undermine the entire Invasive Alien Species regulation!

 “Most of the vertebrate invasive species in Europe have been brought here for commercial purposes, either for hunting, fur farming, zoos, the pet trade or angling,” commented Reineke Hameleers, Director at Eurogroup for Animals.

-“Granting permits for commercial breeding of invasive animal species will undermine the intention to stop the stop the on-going and increasing trend of invasions,” she concluded.
+“Granting permits for commercial breeding of invasive animal species will undermine the intention to stop the on-going and increasing trend of invasions,” she concluded.